 The Graduate Student Organization (GSO) is dedicated to fostering the professional development of Steinhardt graduate students.
-To this end, the GSO offers professional development funding on a competitive basis to help defray the cost of various professional activities related to graduate student studies such as attending professional conferences, research projects, art exhibits, musical performances, speaking engagements, etc.
+To this end, the GSO offers professional development funding on a competitive basis to help defray the cost of various professional activities related to, but not required, graduate student studies, such as attending professional conferences, research projects, art exhibits, musical performances, speaking engagements, etc.

 About Competitive Professional Reimbursement